-- Master: Always associated with User Number 1.
+Master: Always associated with User Number 1.
 Is always enabled and can program all functions.
-(Abbreviated as Programming Level = M). - Installer: Always associated with User Numbers 2 and 3.
+(Abbreviated as Programming Level = M).

+Installer: Always associated with User Numbers 2 and 3.
 Can program all functions except changing the Master Code.
-(Abbreviated as Programming Level = 4). - Manager: Always associated with User Numbers 4, 5, and 6.
+(Abbreviated as Programming Level = 4).

+Manager: Always associated with User Numbers 4, 5, and 6.
 Can program all functions except functions relating to lock configuration.
-(Abbreviated as Programming Level = 3). - Supervisor: Always associated with User Numbers 7, 8 and 9.
+(Abbreviated as Programming Level = 3).

+Supervisor: Always associated with User Numbers 7, 8 and 9.
 Can only program functions relating to day to day operation.
-(Abbreviated as Programming Level = 2). - Print Only Users: Always associated with User Numbers 10 & 11.
+(Abbreviated as Programming Level = 2).

+Print Only Users: Always associated with User Numbers 10 & 11.
 Restricted to print event logs only.
 No other programming ability allowed.
-(Abbreviated as Programming Level = 1). - Basic Users: Always associated with User Number 12 and higher (except 297-300).
+(Abbreviated as Programming Level = 1).

+Basic Users: Always associated with User Number 12 and higher (except 297-300).
 No programming ability allowed.
 Most Users are Basic Users, who are given their own personal User Codes and are only allowed to simply unlock the lock when desired.

 Programming Levels are hierarchical--higher levels are allowed to do anything the levels below them can do.
 For example, if you are a Manager, you are allowed to do anything that Supervisors, Print-Only Users and Basic Users can do in addition to those tasks allowed for Managers (Level 3).
+Note: The above Programming Levels apply to the PDL series locks only.